Indonesia prepares warships to evacuate 'haze' refugees

 The former general, who has been tasked by President Joko Widodo to oversee the response to the haze, said the country was treating the issue as a national disaster but stopped short of declaring a state of national emergency.

-Indonesia earlier this month asked several countries, including neighboring Singapore and Malaysia and far-flung Russia, for aid, equipment and personnel to help combat the fires.
+Indonesia earlier this month asked several countries, including neighbouring Singapore and Malaysia and far-flung Russia, for aid, equipment and personnel to help combat the fires.

 Noting the success of Russia's Be200 water bomber, Panjaitan said he had requested similar aircraft assistance from Canada, the United States and France.